Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 defend what is rightfully yours (Ephesians 6:14)
 ### Test the Spirits
 >'Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.'
 (1 John 4:1)

+>'If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed: for he that biddeth him God speed is partaker of his evil deeds.'
+(2 John 1:10-11)
+- do not even wish false Christians well on their journey or else you will be evil yourself